mhallin/knitty-gritty/README.rst

 ----------------

 Only tested on OS X, but should work out of the box on both Windows and Linux given that you have the software requirements listed below installed.
+Please let me know if it does not - preferably with a pull request fixing the issue :-)

 What You Will Need
 ==================